multimeters/CppND-CapstoneProject-CarSimulation/README.md

 ## Dependencies

 This software is built on the Robotic Operating System (ROS), which needs to be installed first.
-Additionally, the car simulation depends on following software:

 * ROS : Noetic or Melodic
   * how to install ROS : [Neotic](http://wiki.ros.org/noetic/Installation/Ubuntu) , [Melodic](https://wiki.ros.org/melodic)